Robust and flexible learning of a high-dimensional classification rule using auxiliary outcomes: Discussion

 \section{Discussion}

-In this work, we develop a robust high-dimensional transfer learning approach to improving the estimation of classification rules using informative auxiliary outcomes.
+In this work, we develop a robust and flexible learning approach to improving high-dimensional linear decision rule estimation using the auxiliary outcomes.
 Our approach involves a two-step estimation procedure that takes advantage of the information provided by auxiliary outcomes and retains robustness against the bias introduced by auxiliary outcomes.
-Our novel bias decomposition enables knowledge transfer at the subspace level and achieves superior performance against existing approaches.
+Our novel bias decomposition allows for weaker required conditions and achieves superior performance against existing approaches.

-To apply our approach, we require that at least one candidate auxiliary outcome has a high signal-to-noise ratio.
-In future work, we would consider a situation where only a set of weakly associated auxiliary outcomes is available.
-A possible strategy is to combine multiple calibrated estimators, with each trained on a candidate set of multiple auxiliary outcomes.
-A similar strategy has been investigated in \citet{Li2020} for heterogeneous transfer learning in linear regression.